1.6 Working with children and families who move across Safeguarding Children Partnership Boundaries

 Introduction

 This procedure sets out the actions to be taken in relation to children and families who move across local authority boundaries, either on a temporary or permanent basis.
 This procedure is to be used where there is contact with the family by the statutory agencies and some degree of concern for the child.
-The same principles apply where a child moves within a local authority area.
+Where there are no concerns for a child or family normal processes are followed to set up universal services.

 Where a child moves and the family cannot be located, the Joint Policy for Children Missing | Sussex Child Protection and Safeguarding Procedures Manual should also be followed.